cs107-BCXY/cs107-FinalProject/docs/documentation.md

 As [External Dependencies](#external-dependencies) states, we are currently not relying on any external libraries and instead are using the built-in [`math`](https://docs.python.org/3/library/math.html) library.
 In order to extend our package to handle multi-function and multi-variable inputs, we recognize that we will need to replace this with [`NumPy`](https://numpy.org/doc/stable/index.html).

-Finally, we plan on adding another module to handle automatic differentiation using reverse mode.
-The reverse mode module will work by instantiating a `RevMod` object with some value.
-It will eventually be able to support running the reverse mode autodifferentiation for all arithmetic operations, trigonometric functions, exponential, and comparison methods, for which we will look into all `__ne__`, `__eq__`, `__lt__` etc.. as was suggested for the forward mode in the final deliverables.
-We may be also considering briefly reorganizing our test and src directories to separate the forward and reverse mode subsections